-3.1.1.6.1 E51 Memory Single-Bit Errors
+3.1.1.5.1 E51 Memory Single-Bit Errors

-When a single bit error is detected in the E51 L1 memory used as a cache, the error is corrected and the cache line is flushed consequently writing to the next level in the memory hierarchy (L2 cache).
-When a single bit error is detected in the the E51 L1 memory configured as an ITIM, the error is corrected and written back to the ITIM location.
+In the case of a single-bit error in the L1 instruction cache, the error is corrected and the cache line is flushed.
+When a single-bit error is detected in the ITIM, the error is corrected and written back to the SRAM.
+When the L1 data cache encounters a single-bit error, the data cache will correct the error, invalidate the cache line, and write the line back to the next level of memory hierarchy.

-3.1.1.6.2 E51 Memory Error Reporting
+3.1.1.5.2 E51 Memory Error Reporting

 ECC events are reported by the Bus-Error Unit (BEU) for a given core.
 The BEU can be configured to generate interrupts either globally to the Platform Level Interrupt Controller (PLIC), or locally to the specific part where the ECC event occurred.
 When BEU interrupts are enabled, software can then be used to monitor and count ECC events.
 In order to detect uncorrectable ECC errors in the L1 memory system, interrupts must be enabled in the BEU.
 Specifically, to halt execution of a core when an uncorrectable instruction is detected, the BEU must be configured to generate a local interrupt.
-Uncorrectable ECC errors in the L1 system are also reported to the FPGA fabric as a HALT CPU n signal, where n indicates the core (0= E51 core).
+Uncorrectable ECC errors in the L1 system are also reported to the FPGA fabric as a HALT\CPU\n signal, where n = 0 - 5 and n = 0 = the E51 monitor core.

-3.1.1.7 E51 Local Interrupts
+3.1.1.6 E51 Local Interrupts